uct-cbio/16S-rDNA-pipeline/16S/PICRUSt/README.md

 #NOTE: change .uc extension to .txt before importing into R
 4. Upload filtered .txt file containing only OTUs that mapped to GreenGenes IDs to hex
 5. Continue with remaining steps in uparse_closed_ref_from_de_novo_forPICRUSt.sh (create new .biom file for use in PICRUSt)
-6. Run PICRUSt on output from 5.
+6. Run PICRUSt.sh on output from 5.